Graduate Programs (MS & PhD)

 Richard Sayles, Ph.D.
 (Brown University, 1981), Associate Professor.
 Fluid mechanics and heat transfer.

 James Sucec, M.S.
 (University of Connecticut, 1963), Professor Emeritus.
 Transient forced convection heat transfer.
 Heat transfer across turbulent boundary layers.

 Senthil S. Vel, Ph.D.
 (Virginia Tech, 1998), Arthur O. Willey Professor.
 Solid mechanics, composite materials, finite element and meshless methods, simulation-based design of advanced material systems, smart structures, structural optimization.

 Qian Xue, Ph.D.
 (Johns Hopkins University, 2012), Assistant Professor.
 Computational fluid dynamics, biofluids, microfluidics.

 Xudong Zheng, Ph.D.
-(George Washington University, 2009), Assistant Professor.
+(George Washington University, 2009), Associate Professor.
 Fluid mechanics, computational fluid dynamics, flow structure interaction, biofluids.